CranialSpongeWorks/Cross-16/README.md

 I will try to find the manual for this old software

+I put a few of my programs in here to help people Z80APLUS.ASM & Z80APLUS.TXT

+Dont see your process here you can make your own XXX.TBL files to make them work

 The .bat files show the command line use so look in there for help

 Anyone who uses this could you please send me a email at pcboardrepair@gmail.com or 256tb.hippocampus@gmail.com with any comments